-5 Best Japanese Wagyus You Can Buy In Singapore
+5 Best Japanese Wagyu To Buy In Singapore For Cooking At Home

-Wagyu beef is a very high grade of beef from Japanese cattle.
-While Wagyu has been bred in various parts of the world, only those that are bred in Japan can be called Japanese Wagyu 和牛, just like how only Champagne from the region of Champagne, France can be termed as such.
+Looking for wagyu to cook at home?
+Wagyu beef is a extremely high grade of beef from Japanese origin cattle.
+While Wagyu has been cross-bred in various parts of the world, only those that are bred in Japan can be called Japanese Wagyu 和牛, just like how only Champagne from the region of Champagne, France can be termed as such.

 The pure genetics, diet, and handling of wagyu create a distinctive fatty beef product with a highly desirable flavour and a tenderness that melts in your mouth.

 Every type of Wagyu actually originates from four different Japanese cattle breeds, namely the Japanese Black, the Japanese Brown, the Japanese Polled, and the Japanese Shorthorn.
 Kobe beef, arguably the most famous wagyu comes from Kuroge Washu Wagyu (Japanese black).

 Singaporeans love wagyu beef and this article will present 5 of the most popular wagyu beef brands from Japan that you can find being sold specifically in Singapore.
 Specific origin branded beef goes to show the importance and pride of the wagyu that comes from each region and is superior to random wagyu that are not branded from an area.

 Kagoshima Prefecture took the overall top spot in the Wagyu Olympics of 2017 (全国和牛能力共進会) held every 5 years in Japan.
 Kagoshima is collectively responsible for around 20% of Japan's Kuroge Washu cattle production.

 Kagoshima's wagyu black cattle (Kuroge 黒毛) have a signature tenderness and full-bodied flavour with even marbling throughout.